South Sudan fails to withdraw troops from Sudan border

-JUBA South Sudan's army said there were no orders to withdraw from the border with Sudan to set up a buffer zone by a deadline on Monday, despite the government saying last month it had begun pulling back its troops.
+JUBA South Sudan is not withdrawing troops from the border with Sudan to set up a buffer zone as it pledged it was last month, South Sudan's army said on Monday, in a setback to efforts to resume the oil exports vital to both economies.

-In turn, Sudan said South Sudan's army was occupying territory north of the border, violating a peace deal brokered by the African Union in September.

-The statements seems to be just the latest example of mistrust between the two countries that came close to war in April in the worst border clashes since South Sudan seceded in 2011 under a deal that ended one of Africa's longest civil wars.
+The two countries came close to war last April in the worst border clashes since South Sudan seceded in 2011 under a peace deal that ended one of Africa's longest civil wars.

+In a sign of goodwill, South Sudan said three weeks ago it had started to unilaterally withdraw its troops from the border and would set up its side of the 10-km buffer zone by Feb 4.

-The buffer zone is a pre-condition for Sudan to allow oil exports - vital to both countries' beleaguered economies - to restart.
+Such a buffer zone is a pre-condition for Sudan to allow oil exports to restart.
 Juba shut down its output of 350,000 barrels day a year ago in a row with Khartoum over pipeline fees.

-In a sign of goodwill, South Sudan said three weeks ago it had started to unilaterally withdraw its troops from the border and would set up its side of the 10 km (6 mile) buffer zone by Feb 4.

 But South Sudan's military spokesman Philip Aguer told Reuters on Monday the army had not even started to pull out from the border, despite the government statement.